Skip to Content

 Our “simplicity” treatment started with us settling into a comfortable love seat with heated neck wraps and cozy blankets over us, which was enough to make us feel like taking a nap.
 Then the massage therapist did some aromatherapy and put our feet in an aromatic soaking bath with hot stones on the bottom.
 After our feet were loosened up a bit by the soak there was a very thorough and soothing foot massage, followed by a little more aromatherapy.

-a copper foot-soaking tub and cozy love seat set the stage for a foot massage at adk foot sanctuary on main street in lake placid.
+A copper foot-soaking tub and cozy love seat set the stage for a foot massage at adk foot sanctuary on main street in lake placid.

 You can add on different kinds of aromatherapy, foot soaks and scrubs, moisturizing treatments and scalp massages.
 But “simplicity” was enough to make me feel like a whole new person after subjecting my feet into ice skates, cross-country ski boots, snow boots and freezing weather all weekend.